Sunday, 22 Dec 2024

 Recently, Jese Schag, Stephen Bracken, John Kremer, Chris Hoodye, Alyssa Cleland, and members of the U.S. Men’s Sitting Team traveled to Midwestern State University in Wichita Falls, Texas.
 They conducted a two-hour clinic for about 50 kids, teaching them the basics of sitting volleyball.
 The campers had the opportunity to scrimmage and interact with the sitting athletes, making it a memorable experience for everyone involved.
 The teamwork between Midwestern State University and the North Texas Region made this event possible, demonstrating their commitment to growing and supporting sitting volleyball.

-Tham Khảo Thêm: U.S. Boys U19 Team Advances to Round of 16 at World Championship
+Tham Khảo Thêm: U.S. Women's Volleyball Team Finishes Strong at FIVB World Championship

 U.S. Sitting represented at Warrior Games